 At times we are inclined to reason as though we are random samples from a group of individuals.
 Sometimes we start with a fact about the group and draw conclusions about ourselves.
 (I call this reasoning 'inwards.')
-And sometimes we start with ourselves and working our way out to the group or the world at large.
+And sometimes we start with ourselves and work our way out to the group or the world at large.
 (This is reasoning 'outwards'.)
 A principled rule for how de se evidence should affect de dicto credences, and vice versa, would help us solve several puzzles in confirmation theory.
 (For example: Sleeping Beauty, Doomsday, and the question whether the fine-tuning of the universe counts as evidence for the existence of many universes.)
 This paper looks at three competing rules for reasoning inwards and outwards, each of which replaces the standard conditionalization rule for updating on evidence.

 Are moral terms semantically plastic—that is, would very slight changes in our patterns of use have shifted their meanings?
 This is a delicate question for moral realists.
 A 'yes' answer seems to conflict with the sorts of intuitions that support realism; but a 'no' answer seems to require a semantics that involves hefty metaphysical commitments.
 This tension can be illustrated by thinking about how standard accounts of vagueness can be applied to the case of moral terms, and also by considering how realists should respond to the Moral Twin Earth problem.
 I argue that moral realists can accept the semantic plasticity of moral expressions while accounting for contrary intuitions in a way that is nearly cost-free.